-LP Conversion - Phantom X boilers are setup and shipped from factory configured for installation at altitudes from 0-2000 ft above sea level only.
-PHNTM399C and PHNTM500C are setup and shipped from factory as natural gas builds only.
-For PHNTM399C or PHNTM500C conversion to LP, follow these instructions as specific instructions must be followed when converting for use with LP.
-If the information in these instructions is not followed exactly, a fire, an explosion, or production of carbon monoxide may result causing property damage, personal injury, or loss of life.
+LP Conversions - Phantom X boiler setup from factory is configured for use with natural gas installed from 0 - 2000 ft above sea level only.
+For PHNTM399C or PHNTM500C conversion to LP at altitude above 2000 ft, follow these instructions as specific instructions must be followed when converting for use with LP.
+If the information in these instructions is not followed exactly, a fire, an explosion or production of carbon monoxide may result causing property damage, personal injury or loss of life.
 The qualified service agency is responsible for proper installation of this boiler for use with LP gas.
-The installation is not proper or complete until the operation of the converted appliance is checked as specified in the manufacturer's instructions supplied.
-PHNTM600C, PHTNM700C, and PHNTM800C are factory shipped as either natural gas builds or LP gas builds.
-Field conversions of PHNTM600C, PHTNM700C, and PHNTM800C are not permitted.
+The installation is not proper and complete until the operation of the converted appliance is checked as specified in the manufacturer's instructions supplied.